University of Toronto: Colleges

+Massey College is an independent residential college affiliated with the university that acts as a residence and academic community on the St. George campus for students in the School of Graduate Studies.

+History of colleges

 University College was the founding nondenominational college, created in 1853 after the university was secularized.
 Knox College, a Presbyterian institution, and Wycliffe College, a low church seminary, both encouraged their students to study for non-divinity degrees at University College.
 In 1885, they entered a formal affiliation with the University of Toronto, and became federated schools in 1890.
 The idea of federation initially met strong opposition at Victoria University, a Methodist school in Cobourg, but a financial incentive in 1890 convinced the school to join.
 Decades after the death of John Strachan, the Anglican seminary Trinity College entered federation in 1904, followed in 1910 by St. Michael's College, a Roman Catholic college founded by the Basilian Fathers.
 Among the institutions that had considered federation but ultimately remained independent were McMaster University, a Baptist school that later moved to Hamilton, and Queen's College, a Presbyterian school in Kingston that later became Queen's University.

-The post-war era saw the creation of New College in 1962, Innis College in 1964 and Woodsworth College in 1974, all of them nondenominational.
-Along with University College, they are the university's constituent colleges, which are established and funded by the central administration and are therefore financially dependent.
-Massey College was established in 1963 by the Massey Foundation as a college exclusively for graduate students.
+The post-war era saw the creation of New College in 1962, Innis College and Scarborough College in 1964, Erindale College in 1967 and Woodsworth College in 1974, all of them nondenominational and part of the Faculty of Arts and Science.
+Along with University College, they were the university's constituent colleges, established and funded by the central administration and therefore financially dependent.
+Erindale and Scarborough colleges, in Toronto Township (now Mississauga) and Scarborough, respectively, were the first to establish their campuses at a distance from the original St. George campus in Toronto.
+Massey College was established in 1963 by the Massey Foundation as an independent residential college, formally affiliated with the university, exclusively for graduate students.
 Regis College, a Jesuit seminary, entered federation with the university in 1979.